Julius-Nweze/Exp3_differential_expression_analysis/README.md

 | `19c_DEGs_Plant_Naphthenic_acid.Rmd` | Performs plant DEG analysis and visualization |

 ## Figures and Outputs
 All figures are generated automatically from RMarkdown scripts (`.Rmd`) and saved in the `Figures/` directory.
+The generated figures are modified using Inkscape, a free and open-source software vector graphics editor.
 Each `.Rmd` script produces interactive plots, bar charts, and heatmaps summarizing gene abundance, taxonomy, and expression.

 ## Reproducibility